 An individual’s liability to pay income tax is determined by their residency status as well as the source of their income.
 Residents are taxed on their worldwide income, whilst non-residents are only taxed on certain types of income derived from sources in Cyprus.

 Individuals are taxed on their employment income, including bonuses and certain employment benefits.
 However, they are not taxed on reimbursements for business travel and business entertainment expenses.

-The current tax return system is based on self-assessment – individuals can file tax returns via the online tax authority platform known as Taxisnet and can amend, as necessary.
-A claim for deductions and allowances (IR59) is prepared in the beginning of the tax year, and this must be accompanied with a statement of taxable income (IR63), along with the tax return.
+The current tax return system is based on self-assessment – individuals can file tax returns via the online tax authority platform known as Taxisnet and can amend them as necessary.
+A claim for deductions and allowances (IR59) is prepared at the beginning of the tax year, and this must be accompanied by a statement of taxable income (IR63), along with the tax return.

 To be eligible for this system, you need to register for a taxpayer’s identification code.

 Personal Income Tax in Cyprus is progressive, based on the amount of income an individual has earned:

 - 60,000+ : 35%